Chania Crete – Travel Guide to Chania 2023

 Rethymno:

-This charming town is located about 40km east of Chania and is known for its well-preserved Venetian architecture, historic fort and lovely beaches.
+It is 40km east of Chania.
+The town charms visitors.
+It has well-preserved Venetian architecture, a historic fort, and lovely beaches.

 Balos Lagoon: